Last updated: 11-07-2014

 Good risk management should involve the entire project team, including design, engineering, business, contracts, finance, purchasing, estimating, and project controls.
 The process is ongoing, a never-ending cycle and iterative process of identification, quantification, modeling, management and monitoring.
 The analysis can include identified risks, estimate and schedule items, new risks, secondary risks, scope changes, change orders, and actual costs, so as to provide a graphic depiction of the changing nature of project risk over time.

-As mentioned above, risk management with probabilistic modeling can be used to reduce project contingency from a guesstimate of 10-20% to a quantitatively determined amount, typically in the range of 3-8%.
-As the project progresses, and the confidence level in project cost increases, the early release of contingency amounts may be achieved and the money may be invested elsewhere.
+As mentioned above, risk management with probabilistic modeling can be used to reduce project contingency from a guesstimate of 10–20% to a quantitatively determined amount, typically in the range of 3–8%.
+As the project progresses, and the confidence level in project cost increases, the early release of contingency amounts may be achieved and the money may be invested elsewhere, resulting in a more cost-effective project or program.

-- Management of Risk by the Institute of Risk Management.
+- Enterprise Risk Management by the Institute of Actuaries and Civil Engineers.

 - Managing Risk in Construction Projects by Nigel Smith.
 Blackwell Publishers, January 1998.